Mustafa-Vienna/pp1-kids-art-club/README.md

 I want to thank my mentor, Luke.
 Without his help, I would have struggled with this first project.
 His clear guidance and feedback always kept me on track.

 A big thank you to my classmate/friend Ioan, a senior developer.
-He game me detailed advice, helped me manage my time, and tested my project.
+He gave me detailed advice, helped me manage my time, and tested my project.

 Thanks also to Lorenz for his quick help and support.